-In order to determine the lifetime of the consumer overdraft facilities, an average of the effective life of a consumer overdraft facility i.e. the time between an overdraft being opened and then closed was calculated for a historical period of eight (8) years.
-This calculation resulted in the identification of five (5) years and seven (7) years for personal and staff overdrafts respectively (2022: 5 years and 8 years).
+In order to determine the lifetime of the consumer overdraft facilities, an average of the effective life of a consumer overdraft facility i.e. the time between an overdraft being opened and then closed was calculated for the historical period since inception.
+This calculation resulted in the identification of five (5) years and seven (7) years for personal and staff overdrafts respectively (2022: 5 years & 8 years).
 For commercial and corporate overdraft facilities, the lifetime is taken as one (1) year, as they undergo a robust annual review process.